-Borrowings are an integral part of a business; the entire capital cannot be funded only from Shareholders capital.
-Generally high-capital intensive requires fund at different stages.
-Thus, to ensure smooth operations a Business unit takes a loan from a financial institution or from any bank or from any individual or group of individuals.
-A loan which is repayable after 12 months along with interest is known as Long-term borrowings.
+Borrowings fall under long term liabilities list and are an integral part of a business; the entire capital cannot be funded only from Shareholder’s capital.
+Generally, high-capital intensive requires funds at different stages.
+Thus, to ensure smooth operations, a Business unit takes a loan from a financial institution, bank, individual, or group of individuals.
+A loan that is repayable after 12 months, along with interest, is known as Long-term borrowing.
 Types of long-term borrowings are –

 #3 – Deferred-Tax Liabilities

 Tax liabilities can be terms of the tax a company is obliged to pay in case of profits made.
 Thus, when a company pays a lesser tax on a particular financial year, the amount should be repaid in the next financial year.
 Till then, the liability is treated as the deferred taxDeferred TaxDeferred Tax is the effect that occurs in a firm as a result of timing differences between the date when taxes are actually paid to tax authorities by the company and the date when such tax is accrued.
 Simply put, it is the difference in taxes that arises when taxes due in one of the accounting period are either not paid or overpaid., which is repayable within the next financial year.

 For example, Company HR Ltd. made $20,000 in FY17-18 and paid a tax of $5000 (assuming a 25% tax rate), but later the company realized that the tax slab was 28%.
 So then, in this case, $600 must be paid along with next year’s tax payment.

 #4 – Long-Term Provision